luebken/oor-testbed/README.md

 # TestBed for OOR

-This is a tiny repo to discuss options for Observe-Only Resources.
+This is a tiny repo to discuss options for all things Observe-Only Resources.

 Issues:
 * https://github.com/crossplane/crossplane/issues/1722
 * https://github.com/crossplane/crossplane/issues/2099

-## Using Paused annotation
+## Paused annotation

 By using the `paused` annotation (see [docs > concepts > managed-resources](https://crossplane.io/docs/v1.10/concepts/managed-resources.html#pausing-reconciliations)) we can pause the reconciliation of a specific MR. The idea here is to specify the